learnk8s/learnk8s.io/src/k8sOnWindows/content.md

 If you stumbled on an error not described in the article, feel free to get in touch on Twitter [@learnk8s](https://twitter.com/learnk8s) or [Slack](https://learnk8s-slack-invite.herokuapp.com/).

-And since you have a fully working environment, you should check out the tutorial on [how to deploy Laravel applications to Kubernetes](/kubernetes-deploy-laravel-the-easy-way).
+And since you have a fully working environment, you should check out the tutorial on how to deploy applications to Kubernetes [with PHP using laravel](/kubernetes-deploy-laravel-the-easy-way) or with [Node.js](/nodejs-kubernetes-guide).